ChummierTitan76/venture_sky/replit.md

 - Database URL configuration via environment variables

 The architecture prioritizes developer experience with TypeScript throughout, fast development cycles with hot reloading, and production readiness with optimized builds and proper error handling.

+## Recent Changes

+### January 2025
+- Updated company branding from "SkyVision" to "Venture Sky Co."
+- Created custom wireframe-style drone icon based on DJI Inspire 2 design
+- Added light/dark theme toggle with smooth animations and localStorage persistence
+- Migrated from in-memory storage to PostgreSQL database with Drizzle ORM
+- Updated all contact information and branding throughout the application